 As mountain bikers develop their skills and technology advances, more riders are seeking highly technical trails to test their abilities.
-Mountain bike clubs will benefit by getting freeriders involved with their groups.
-Freeriders are some of the most passionate cyclists around, and they can give a club a great boost of adrenaline.
+Mountain bike organizations will benefit by getting freeriders involved with their efforts.
+Freeriders are some of the most passionate cyclists around, and they can give a chapter or club a great boost of adrenaline.
 Here are nine tips to help.

 1. Embrace Technical Trail Projects